miklophone/vagrant-deployments/digitalocean/netkernel/README.md

-# Vagrant DigitalOcean support
+# Vagrant DigitalOcean NetKernel support

-This repository contains Ansible playbooks used to create Digital Ocean droplets with Vagrant.
+This repository contains Ansible playbooks used to create Digital Ocean droplets with Vagrant that run NetKernel